GeomorphOnline/GeomorphOnline.github.io/lessons/_hydraulics/pset_rating_curves.md

 $$\overline{f(x)} = \frac{1}{x_1-x_0} \int_{x_0}^{x_1}{f(x) \mathrm{d}x}$$

-And here's a hint that will help you to create a simpler solution and solve Part B. After you finish your initial solution, think about the flow depth with respect to the roughness from grains and bedforms.
+*Here's a hint that will help you to create a simpler solution and solve Part B. After you finish your initial solution, think about the flow depth with respect to the roughness from grains and bedforms.
 In most natural streams, $$h \gg z_0$$.
-Therefore, look for places (hint: likely two) where you can remove a number that will be small because of this.
+Therefore, look for places (hint: likely two) where you can remove a number that will be small because of this.*

+*And here's a second hint: the first hint gives the equivalent of solving the Mean Value Theorem from $$0$$ to $$h$$ instead of from $$z_0$$ to $$h$$.*

 ### Part B